Brain Fog Causes, Symptoms, and Treatments

 - Environmental toxins—Exposure to chronic “traffic-related pollutants may increase the risk of neurological disorders.”
 Additional research notes that “exposure to environmental toxins, such as cigarette smoke, polluted air, and pesticides, can negatively impact brain health, leading to cognitive decline and an increased risk of neurodegenerative diseases.”

 People who have myalgic encephalitis, chronic fatigue syndrome (ME/CFS), or fibromyalgia often experience brain fog.

-In fact, the term most likely came from “fibro fog” that sufferers of fibromyalgia have used to describe the frequent cognitive challenges.
+In fact, the term may have originally come from “fibro fog,” which sufferers of fibromyalgia have used to describe their frequent cognitive challenges.
 Chemotherapy patients may also be familiar with “chemo brain,” which refers to the fogginess caused by chemotherapy treatment.

 Other medical conditions that sometimes feature cognitive dysfunction include: